 Our approach seamlessly integrates ACL2 theorem proving with testing, with a high level of automation.
-We know of no previous work that integrates testing and proving in a way that makes testing an invisible part of a proof attempt, and makes reasoning an automated part of testing.
+In the context of interactive theorem proving, we know of no previous work for which reasoning and testing are tightly integrated with each automatically informing the other.